Keep Your Dog Safe With These Hot Weather Tips

 Put Safety First

 When it’s warm outside, the lure of the outdoors is almost impossible to resist.
 It’s a great time to go to the beach or to hit the trails for a leisurely walk through the woods.
 However, you also have to watch out for all sorts of hazards that could endanger the life or well-being of your pet.
-For instance, when going outdoors, it’s probably best to keep your pet on a dog collar and a leash to prevent them from getting lost, from encountering dangerous wildlife or from running into possible physical hazards, whether it’s a highway, a cliff or a dangerous body of water.
+For instance, when going outdoors, it’s probably best to keep your pet on a dog collar and a leash (like this navy and cream leather dog collar) to prevent them from getting lost, from encountering dangerous wildlife or from running into possible physical hazards, whether it’s a highway, a cliff or a dangerous body of water.

 Make Drinking Water Available at All Times